helenhsn/obsidian-git-sync/LIG/NUDGES (NUMERIC)/Analysis/Statistics 2 (Data Demand).md

 >[!Important]
->The time use of applications on mobile devices has been extensively studied in prior work :
+>The time use of applications on mobile devices has been extensively studied in prior work:
 >- **Average duration of use** for an application lasts only **72 seconds**, yet the average use of devices totals to **59 minutes per day**.
 >- **Interactions with devices** have been found to range from **10–250 seconds**, with **each session** more likely to be for a **new interaction** rather than for following up a previous interaction.
 >- **How users revisit their smartphones** and applications.